shopsys/monorepo-tools/docs/introduction/basics-about-package-architecture.md

 The framework and modules provide glass-box extensibility, ie. you can upgrade them independently via `composer update`.

+***Note:** During composer update there will be installed or updated 3-rd party software as dependencies of Shopsys Framework with licenses that are described in document [Open Source License Acknowledgements and Third-Party Copyrights](../../open-source-license-acknowledgements-and-third-party-copyrights.md)*

 #### Project base
 There is no automated way of upgrading the project base.
 If you wanted to upgrade your project base, you would need to [cherry-pick](https://git-scm.com/docs/git-cherry-pick) or [merge](https://git-scm.com/docs/git-merge) modifications from the original repository manually.